intldds/intldds.github.io/about.md

 such as decentralized governance, public goods and mechanism design.

-Additionally, I might do some tutorials on zero knowledge proofs (ZKPs) because they are awesome!
+Additionally, I might do some tutorials on zero knowledge proofs (ZKPs) because they are really awesome!

-I enjoy writing about things because it helps me to understand better some concepts.
+I enjoy writing about things because it [helps me to understand them better](https://twitter.com/benjaminion_xyz/status/1368267425309933573).

 ---

-I'm writing on this blog for the fun of it only, so if you like what you're reading or if it's (somehow) useful to you, feel free to donate me any amount that you wish to my Ethereum address @ miguelemos.eth - that would make me extremely happy!
+If you like what you're reading or if you consider it useful, feel free to donate me any amount to my ENS address @ *miguelemos.eth* - the tinniest donation would make me extremely happy!

 Contact: [miguelemospereira@gmail.com](miguelemospereira@gmail.com)